terryaney/Documentation.Camelot/RBLe/RBLeFinancial.BTRTargetFundIDDebug.md

 # BTRTargetFundIDDebug Function

+Debug version of BTRTargetFundID that returns value or exception string (instead of #VALUE on error).
 DOC: Han, Cfgena replacement?
 Returns index of Target Fund based on retirement year and target fund group.

 ## Syntax